Predicate Logic as a Modelling Language: The IDP System: Under the Hood

 \subsection{Scalability and Infinity}

 The reader might have noticed that structures and groundings can be very large or even infinite (for example, when a predicate or a quantified variable is typed over \il{int}).
-Model expansion (and thus, optimization) over infinite structures takes infinite time in general. \old{In \idp, several techniques are applied that enable the system to address this issue, that have been shown to work well in practice. } In \idp, several techniques are applied to address this issue; they often work well in practice.
+Model expansion (and thus, optimization) over infinite structures takes infinite time in general.
+In \idp, several techniques are applied to address this issue; they often work well in practice.

-A first such technique has already been explained in Subsection \ref{ssec:ground-and-solve}.
+A first such technique has been explained in Subsection \ref{ssec:ground-and-solve}.
 By intelligent reasoning over the entire theory, we can sometimes derive better variable bounds.
 Suppose for example that a theory contains formulas $\forall x[int]: P(x)\limplies Q(x)$ and $\forall y[int]: P(y) \limplies R(y)$, where $Q$ only ranges over a finite type, say $T$, but $P$ and $R$ range over $int$.
 The first of these sentences guarantees that $P$ will only hold for values such that $Q$ holds, hence $P$ can only hold for values in the finite type $T$.
 Thus we know that the second sentence should only be instantiated for $y$'s in $T$, i.e., by deriving an improved bound for $y$, the grounding of the second sentence suddenly becomes finite.
 The first sentence can be handled similarly.
 We only ground this sentence for $y$'s in $T$ and maintain a symbolic interpretation expressing that $P$ is certainly false outside of $T$.

 Second, the usage of a top-down, depth-first grounding algorithm has the advantage that interpretations can be evaluated \emph{lazily}: (i) instantiations of quantifications can be generated one at a time, and (ii) the interpretation of atoms and terms needs only to be retrieved for atoms and terms that effectively occur in the grounding.
-The same advantage applies for symbols that are interpreted by (complex) procedures: the procedures are only executed for effective occurrences.
+The same advantage applies for symbols that are interpreted by (complex) procedures: the procedures are only executed for relevant occurrences of that symbol.

-Third, the search algorithm maintains bounds on the interpretation of function terms, taking constraint in the grounding into account.
-Consider a constant $c\mapsto int$, which in itself would result in an infinite search space.
-However, combined with, e.g., a constraint $0\leq c \leq 10$ in the grounding, the solver reduces $c\mapsto int$ to $c\mapsto [0,10]$, a finite search space.
+Third, the search algorithm maintains bounds on the interpretation of function terms, taking constraints in the grounding into account.
+Consider a constant $c: int$, which in itself would result in an infinite search space.
+However, combined with, e.g., a constraint $0\leq c \leq 10$ in the grounding, the solver reduces $c : int$ to $c : [0,10]$, a finite search space.